+dmuctxt

-dmuctxt Specifies a DmuContext_t object that was previously created by DmuCreateContext().
+Specifies a DmuContext\t object that was previously created by DmuCreateContext().

 type Defines the type of reply to be received.
 The caller can wait for an intermediate or final reply for the outstanding requests.

-See the definition of DmuReplyType_t in

-"DmuReplyType_t" on page 388 or in libdmfcom.H.

-max_outstanding Specifies the number of outstanding requests allowed for which the type reply has not been received before the subroutine returns.
-If this parameter is 0, all type replies will have been received when the subroutine returns.

-value may be NULL.
+See the definition of DmuReplyType_t in "DmuReplyType_t" on page 404 or in libdmfcom.H. max_outstanding Specifies the number of outstanding requests allowed for which the type reply has not been received before the subroutine returns.
+If this parameter is 0, all type replies will have been received when the subroutine returns. errs Specifies a pointer to a DmuAllErrors_t object.
+This value may be NULL.
 If it is not NULL, the subroutine will use it to return errors.
-See "DmuAllErrors_t" on
+See "DmuAllErrors_t" on page 390.